Tickets are still available for the Murder Mystery Dinner on March 16th. Grab your tickets here: https://www.ellsworthcommunityschoolfoundation.org/

 over 1 year ago, ECSD Admin

-EMS December Students of the Month
+EHS Students of the Month for Compassion

 over 1 year ago, ECSD Admin

-EMS December Students of the Month
+EHS Students of the Month for Compassion

 over 1 year ago, ECSD Admin